Associate Professor of Management

 Professor Susan Feng Lu joined the Krannert Faculty in 2014.
 She earned her Ph.D in the Kellogg School of Management at Northwestern University.
 Before coming to Purdue, she was an assistant professor of economics and management at the University of Rochester.

 In her research, Professor Lu examines how information problems affect individual behavior and the organization of firms and markets, especially the structure of those industries related to health care.
 Her current research focuses on three lines concerning information and reputation.
-The first and main line of research investigates how information affects the nursing home operations.
+The first and main line of research investigates how information affects the behavior of nursing homes.
 The second line of her research focuses on health analytics with an emphasis on how new information technology changes the landscape of healthcare delivery.
-In the third line of research, she studies the impact of scientific misconducts on the reputation of individual researchers, and on innovation of a scientific field.
+In the third line of research, she studies the impact of scientific misconducts on the reputation of individual researchers, and on innovation of a scientific field due to asymmetric information.

-Professor Lu's work has appeared in journals including the Nature Scientific Reports, Review of Economics and Statistics, Management Science, POMS, Journal of Health Economics and Journal of Economics & Management Strategy.
-It has been covered by media such as the Nature, the Freakeconomics, Vox and the Retraction Watch.
-She won the American Society of Health Economists (ASHE) student paper award, the Early Career Investigator by the NIH-funded HMORN conference and the Health Information Technology (WHITE) best paper award and the 52th Hawaii International Conference on System Sciences best paper award.
+Professor Lu's work has appeared in journals including Science, Nature Scientific Reports, Review of Economics and Statistics, Management Science, and Journal of Health Economics.
+Some of her work have been covered by media such as the Nature, the Freakeconomics, Vox and the Retraction Watch.
+She won the American Society of Health Economists (ASHE) student paper award, the Early Career Investigator by the NIH-funded HMORN conference, the Health Information Technology (WHITE) best paper award and the 52th Hawaii International Conference on System Sciences best paper award.